- Consumer Disclosures

 American University of Antigua College of Medicine Federal Financial Aid Information:

-AUA’s M.D. program has been approved to participate in the William D. Ford Federal Direct Unsubsidized Stafford and Grad PLUS Loan programs both of which are administered by the U.S. Department of Education.
-Additional information regarding these loan programs is available through the U.S. Department of Education website at www.studentaid.ed.gov.
+AUA’s M.D. program has been approved to participate in the William D. Ford Federal Direct Unsubsidized Stafford and Grad PLUS Loan programs, both of which are administered by the U.S. Department of Education.
+Additional information regarding these loan programs is available through the U.S. Department of Education website at https://www.studentaid.gov/

 Eligibility for Federal Loans:

-To qualify for a Federal loan, a student enrolled at AUACOM must meet the following requirements in order to receive federal financial aid:
+To qualify for a Federal loan, a student enrolled at AUACOM must meet the following requirements to receive federal financial aid:

 - The student must be a U.S. citizen or an eligible noncitizen.
-Eligible noncitizens are U.S. nationals (including natives of American Samoa and Swains Island), U.S. permanent residents or individuals who have an Arrival-Departure Record (I-94) from U.S. Citizenship and Immigration Services (USCIS) showing one of a list of acceptable designations.
-For the list of acceptable designations, click here.
+Eligible noncitizens are U.S. nationals (including natives of American Samoa and Swains Island), U.S. permanent residents, or individuals who have an Arrival-Departure Record (I-94) from U.S. Citizenship and Immigration Services (USCIS) showing one of a list of acceptable designations.

-- The student must have a valid Social Security number (with the exception of students from the Republic of the Marshall Islands, Federated States of Micronesia, or the Republic of Palau);
+- The student must have a valid Social Security number (except students from the Republic of the Marshall Islands, Federated States of Micronesia, or the Republic of Palau);

 - The student must be enrolled or accepted for enrollment at AUACOM;